 - a.
-Attend Medical Staff, Department, and Section meetings of which s/he is a member and any Medical Staff or hospital education programs; - b.
+Attend Medical Staff, Department, and Section meetings of which they are a member and any Medical Staff or hospital education programs; - b.
 Vote on all matters presented by the Medical Staff, Department, Section, and committee(s) to which the member is assigned; and - c.
-Hold office and sit on or be the chair of any committee in accordance with any qualifying criteria set forth elsewhere in the Medical Staff Bylaws or Medical Staff policies.
+Hold office and sit on or be the chair of any committee in accordance with any qualifying criteria set forth elsewhere in the Medical Staff bylaws or Medical Staff policies. - 3.1.3 Responsibilities

-3.1.3 Responsibilities